Lacrymology/states/doc/monitoring/python.rst

 missing details.

-Since NRPE dictates a simple but strict protocol regarding plugins return values, syntax, nagiosplugin simplifies a lot of the boilerplate asociated with the common tasks of nagios plugin monitoring, like interpreting the `nagios range syntax
+Since NRPE dictates a simple but strict protocol regarding plugins return values and output syntax, nagiosplugin simplifies a lot of the boilerplate asociated with the common tasks of nagios plugin monitoring, like interpreting the `nagios range syntax
 <https://nagios-plugins.org/doc/guidelines.html#THRESHOLDFORMAT>`_,